-Upon completion of its initial public offering, Orchid became externally managed and advised by Bimini Advisors pursuant to the terms of a management agreement.
+Orchid is externally managed and advised by Bimini Advisors pursuant to the terms of a management agreement.
 Under the terms of the management agreement Orchid is obligated to pay Bimini Advisors a monthly management fee and a pro rata portion of certain overhead costs and to reimburse the Company for any direct expenses incurred on its behalf.